IMPACT 19 International Theatre Festival

 IMPACT 19 features the world’s boldest, rawest, and most intimate forms of theatre.
-MT Space has been hard at work, booking powerhouse acts from Tunisia, Chile, Mexico, and more.
-We are thrilled to finally unveil our festival lineup at IMPACT 19 Launch Party!
+MT Space has been hard at work, booking powerhouse acts from Tunisia, Ecuador, Mexico, and more.
+We are thrilled to finally unveil our festival lineup at IMPACT 19 Launch!

 This is the Point